Specific Priorities/Systematic Reviews

 Who can apply

 Qualified researchers based in (or formally affiliated with) a university or research institution, who have published studies related to the research questions, are encouraged to apply.
 Researchers worldwide are invited to apply for most competitions.
-It will be noted in the Request for Proposals (RFP) if the Principal Applicant must be affiliated with a Canadian university.
+It will be noted in the Request for Proposals (RFP) if the Principal Applicant must be affiliated with a Canadian university or Canadian research institution.

 Funding and duration

+Grant amounts are determined by WorkSafeBC, based on the proposed project methodology, timeline, workplan, and budget.
 All standard terms and conditions apply to projects funded through Research Services.
-Please refer to the General Guidelines and Conditions for details.
+Please refer to our Funding conditions for details.

 Funding opportunities

-We generally issue RFPs in the Fall and Spring.
-To learn about new opportunities, you can check this page regularly or sign up to receive automatic email notifications.
+We generally issue RFPs in the fall and spring.
+To learn about new opportunities, you can check this page regularly or sign up to receive automatic Research Services Enews.

 The forms and resources provided below are for reference only.